Money issues

 Money is a stressor for many people, especially now, given the uncertainty following the COVID-19 pandemic and the rising cost of living.
 A recent survey found that money was the most cited factor negatively affecting mental health, with 52% of respondents citing money as their top concern.1 In the same survey, specific money concerns varied between groups.
 For example, rent and housing costs were a concern among many millennials and being unprepared for retirement was common among Gen X respondents.

-What’s causing it?
+What's causing my money issues?

 There are many causes for financial stress, and they vary from person to person and family to family, but a few common ones are: